DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 }
 ```

-The `dispatch` method we're exposing here will forward the action to the dispatcher but after that it will forward the data to `LogActions.log`.
-This method will then send the action to our backend:
+The `dispatch` method we're exposing here will forward the action to the dispatcher, but after that, it will forward the data to `LogActions.log`.
+This method will then send the action to our back-end:

 ```javascript
 import httpClient from '../httpClient';